Physer/Qavalry/README.md

-# Valtech Testing Framework
+# Qavalry
-Valtech Testing Framework (VTF) is a framework combining Cucumber(.js), WebdriverIO and Selenium for setting up a quick and easy testing environment.
+Qavalry (Qavalry) is a framework combining Cucumber(.js), WebdriverIO and Selenium for setting up a quick and easy testing environment.

 ## Installation
-You can install VTF using NPM:
+You can install Qavalry using NPM:
 ```bash
 npm install valtech-testing-framework --save-dev
 ```